IBM/operand-deployment-lifecycle-manager/README.md

 Operand Deployment Lifecycle Manager is used to manage the lifecycle of a group of operands.
 Check the design document [here](./docs/design/operand-deployment-lifecycle-manager.md).

-Operand Deployment Lifecycle Manager has three CRDs:
+Operand Deployment Lifecycle Manager has four CRDs:

 | Resource                 | Short Name | Description                                                                                |
 |--------------------------|------------|--------------------------------------------------------------------------------------------|